The Best Firewood to Burn for Heat, Burn Time + Ease

 Make Sure Your Wood Is Dry

-To season firewood properly, stack it in a place where the sun can warm it, and the wind can blow through it.
-A single row exposed to the sun and prevailing winds are best because the sun heats and evaporates the water from the wood, and the wind whisks it away.
+Firewood seasons best when it gets sun and steady airflow.
+A single row exposed to the sun and prevailing winds are best because the sun heats and evaporates the water from the wood and the wind helps carry that moisture off.

 Each wood has its own dry time, as indicated in the chart above.